What are omnichannel payments? (+ benefits for commerce businesses)

 Advantages of omnichannel payments

-More than anything else, consumer demand is driving omnichannel payments and it’s with good reason.
+More than anything else, consumer demand is driving omnichannel payments, and it’s with good reason.
 Customers see the benefits of having a strong relationship with a business that understands their needs.
-Omnichannel retail, omnichannel commerce, and omnichannel payment processing play a big role in keeping your customers happy.
+Omnichannel retail, commerce, and payment processing play a significant role in keeping your customers happy.

 Boost sales

-A report by the Harvard Business Review says that customers who use four or more channels spend an average of 9% more.
-This means you need to offer the same high level of service on every channel and it needs to be seamless.
+Eight touchpoints were once the norm for making a sale, but nowadays the number can range from 1 to 50, depending on the customer’s buying stage.
+This means you need to offer the same high level of service on every channel, and it needs to be seamless.
 If a customer’s preferred method of payment isn’t available in your business, they’ll buy from somewhere that it is.

 Save money and time